 - Device Locations: Are your devices outside their designated home country?

-Posture and Vulnerability Assessment identifies a risky, weak, or deprecated configuration with the following checks:
+The Vulnerability Assessment section identifies a risky, weak, or deprecated configurations with the following checks:

 - Non-IOT devices on network: Do you have non-IOT devices in your network?

-Data Protection refers to secure data transmission and retention and includes the following checks:
+The Data Protection section identifies whether your data transmission and retention processes are secure through the following checks:

 - Encrypted communications: Are all your connections using encrypted channels?